AI-S2/linux-/README.md

 What is a primary group and a supplementary group?
 Ans:

 How do you change a user's primary group?
+Ans:

 How do you view the groups a user belongs to?
+Ans:

 How do you change group ownership of a file or directory?
+Ans: To change group ownership of file or directory you can use chgrp command

 How do you change the password of group?

 #File Permissions and Access Control :